What Are Divisions in SMS Pro

 To make a long story short, a Division:

-- Segments and filters issues into functional/geographical units to be dealt with separately
+- Segments and filters safety data into functional/geographical units to be dealt with separately

 - Allows management to focus on business units to apply risk management strategies

-As far as best practice, a company should use Division(s) in whatever way keeps the organization structure the simplest and most efficient.
+As far as best practices, a company should use Division(s) in whatever way keeps the organization structure the simplest and most efficient.

 Divisions play an important role in the risk management workflow.
 Users belong to only one division.
-Download the following risk management procedural workflow to see best practices in modern aviation risk management software programs.
+To see how SMS Pro works, please watch these short demo videos: